valkey-io/valkey-doc/commands/bitfield_ro.md

 Since the original `BITFIELD` has `!SET` and `!INCRBY` options it is technically flagged as a writing command in the Valkey command table.
 For this reason read-only replicas in a Valkey Cluster will redirect it to the master instance even if the connection is in read-only mode (see the `READONLY` command of Valkey Cluster).

-Since Redis 6.2, the `BITFIELD_RO` variant was introduced in order to allow `BITFIELD` behavior in read-only replicas without breaking compatibility on command flags.

 See original `BITFIELD` for more details.

-@examples

 ```
 BITFIELD_RO hello GET i8 16